 If you decide that you want to have an advance directive, there are several ways to get this type of legal form.
 You can get a form from your lawyer, from a social worker, and from some office supply stores.
-You can sometimes get advance directive forms from organizations that give people information about Medicare, such as your SHIP (which stands for State Health Insurance Assistance Program).
+You 2019 Evidence of Coverage for Anthem MediBlue Plus (HMO) Chapter 11.
+Legal notices Page 219 can sometimes get advance directive forms from organizations that give people information about Medicare, such as your SHIP (which stands for State Health Insurance Assistance Program).
 Chapter 2 of this booklet tells how to contact your SHIP.
 SHIPs have different names depending on which state you are in.